angelinepro/baseball_scraping/README.md

-# baseball_scraping
+# portfolio_supplemental

-This repo contains functions and code I used for scraping Baseball Reference and Fangraphs for my Metis webscraping project.
-To read more about how I used these code to get data for analysis, please see link above.
+This repo contains supplemental code used for analyses detailed in my portfolio at www.angelineprotacio.com.